Rose Lee

 This approach recognizes that modern B2B buyers are drowning in meeting requests but starved for genuine insights about their business.
 When you lead with intelligence rather than requests, several things happen:

-Why Account-Based Principles Work: Account-Based Marketing research shows compelling results because it focuses on quality over quantity:
+Why Account-Based Principles Work: Account-Based Marketing (ABM) research shows compelling results because it focuses on quality over quantity:

 But here’s the crucial insight: Most companies implementing “ABM” are still just doing better research to create more relevant requests for time.
 True breakthrough comes from using that research to deliver immediate, actionable value.